Try "cat diabetes" or "dog being sick"

 1. Dental disease is more common than you think

-Around 12.5% of dogs are diagnosed with dental disease, and nearly half of owners report their dogs have bad breath.
+Around 12.5% of dogs are diagnosed with dental disease every year, and nearly half of owners report their dogs have bad breath.
 This makes regular vet check-ups vital to catch problems early.
 Pets can hide their pain, so keep an eye out for signs like struggling to eat, dropping food, or avoiding chew toys.
 If you spot these, it's time to call your vet.

 2. Bad breath isn't just unpleasant – it's a warning